Documentation

 C

-Based on Lattis data — PostHog free tier includes 1M events/month, 5K session replays, unlimited feature flags.
-Paid starts at $0.00005/event.
+PostHog's free tier includes 1M events/month, 5K session replays, and unlimited feature flags.
+Paid usage starts at $0.00005/event.
 Sign up here.

 Every indexed site gets its own MCP endpoint.
 Connect to just the sites you care about.